What is CAPS?

 The brain not only affects how you sense pain, it is also able to block pain.
 For this reason, treatments like relaxation, imagery, hypnosis, and cognitive-behavioral therapy can provide relief.
 They teach how to send signals that help block pain.

-Medicines may also be used to treat FAPS.
+Medicines may also be used to treat CAPS.
 For continuous or severe abdominal pain, your doctor might prescribe an antidepressant.
 These medications don’t only treat depression.
-They also act as pain relievers, at doses lower than for depression, for treatment of FAPS and many other painful conditions.
+They also act as pain relievers, at doses lower than for depression, for treatment of CAPS and many other painful conditions.

 These drugs can help stimulate the brain to increase the signals that block pain messages from the abdomen to the brain.
 It may take several weeks before you notice a difference.

 Narcotics are not indicated.
 They can even be harmful and need to be avoided in treating chronic abdominal pain.
 Over long periods of time, narcotics may produce more pain causing a condition called "Narcotic Bowel Syndrome."

 It is important that you work with a doctor who shows an understanding of the symptoms of CAPS.
 It is a disorder where treatment requires you and your doctor working together.

 You need to express your views about your treatment goals, work with your doctor to develop the treatment plan, and work toward putting the plan into action.

 If you follow the treatment plan closely, you and your doctor will be better able to track your results.
 This will allow you to achieve the best possible relief of abdominal pain.

 - Common Questions About Functional Abdominal Pain Syndrome (FAPS)

 - Does pancreatitis cause functional abdominal pain and IBS?